the maternity dress edit

 • Fever or flu-like symptoms

-• Unusual changes in the colour, odour, or consistency of breast milk
+• Changes in milk colour, smell, or consistency

 • Redness, warmth, or swelling in the breast

-While breast milk leakage can be inconvenient, there are several strategies that mums can employ to manage it effectively.
+Breast milk leakage can be inconvenient, but there are practical ways to manage it comfortably.

 Use High-Quality Nursing Pads